 That jawline.
 That swagger.
 That calm, cool confidence.
 Charming, clever, charismatic.
 He’s a babe.
 He’s your kryptonite.
 And right now, he likes you.

 There’s a rush that comes with that.
 Perhaps it feeds a deep insecurity that he’s choosing you over everyone else who’s eyeing him.
 Perhaps that laser focus attention he’s giving you makes you finally feel recognized for how special and unordinary you are.
 You kiss.
 Oxytocin levels skyrocket.
 This feels good.
 You want more.
-Then you find yourself craving him like an addict.
+Before you know it, you find yourself craving him like an addict feening for a fix.

-But this guy’s approach is paced, intermittent and consistently inconsistent.
+But this guy’s approach is sporadic and consistently inconsistent.
 He’s hot one day and aloof the next.
 You never know if you’ll hear from him again.
 Then, that magical “ding ding ” happens.
-You receive a text out of the blue and your brain’s rewards circuits light up like a fire – feeding your addiction and attachment even more.
+You receive a text out of the blue and your brain’s rewards circuits light up, flooding with dopamine – feeding your addiction and attachment even more.
 He does like me!

 But a week goes by.
 No word.
-And the anticipation that was once exciting and exhilarating has now morphed into anxiety.
+The anticipation that was once exciting and exhilarating has now morphed into anxiety.
 Your insecurity and ego kicks in.
-Did I say something wrong?
+Is something wrong with me?
 Does he or doesn’t he like me?
+Oh no, maybe I should/shouldn’t have had sex with him!
 What happened?

 Eventually, he texts you.
 Last minute for a late night drink.
 Rushing to fill your fix, you meet him.
 Who cares that he never called you back last week?
 Who cares that he flaked out on plans the last time?
 Who cares that he only asks you out last minute?
 He’s a babe.
 Just.
 Can’t.
 Get.
 Enough.